pplonski/keras2cpp/README.md

 #Testing

 If you want to test dumping for your network, please use `test_run.sh` script.
 Please provide there your network architecture and weights.
+The script do following job:

+ 1. Dump network into text file.
+ 2. Generate random sample.
+ 3. Compute predictions from keras and keras2cpp on generated sample.
+ 4. Compare predictions.